Information Technology Rules, 2021: Concerns over the 2018 draft

 Various issues have been pointed out with the rules such as restriction of free speech, requirements such as automatic identification and removal of content, and lack of elaboration on how the five million users will be calculated.
-The Internet Freedom Foundation called these rules, "s are substantively harmful to our fundamental right".
+The Internet Freedom Foundation called these rules, "substantively harmful to our fundamental right".
 Questions raised included if "intermediaries" include online media portals, raised by Free Software Movement of India.
 Mozilla (Firefox), also raised issues with the draft Rules.
 BSA (The Software Alliance) wrote to MeitY to "exclude enterprise cloud service providers" from the scope of the Rules and to remove the filtering obligations.
 Centre for Internet and Society has raised concerns with the draft rules and has asked for changes such as that draft Rule 3(2), Rule 3(4), Rule 3(5), Rule 3(10) be completely deleted.
 A joint letter written by a group of experts from research, academia, and media, including Faisal Farooqui, Karma Paljor, Nikhil Pahwa, Shamnad Basheer and professors from IIM Bangalore and IIT Bombay, and organisations including Free Software Foundation Tamil Nadu, Free Software Movement of India, Free Software Movement Karnataka and Software Freedom Law Centre, India, to MeitY, pointed out various issues the Rules could cause such as the traceability requirements interfering with the privacy rights of citizens.